Fault-tolerant quantum computation by hybrid qubits with bosonic cat-code and single photons: Hybrid fusion

 \subsubsection{Scheme by Su \textit{et al.} \cite{Su2022}}

-The scheme proposed by Su, Dhand, and Ralph (SDR) is composed of two ancilla modes prepared in vacuum, four beamsplitters, one phase shifter, and four PNR detectors, as depicted in Fig. \ref{fig:Fusion}(c).
+The scheme proposed by Su, Dhand, and Ralph (SDR) is composed of two ancilla modes prepared in vacuum, four beamsplitters, one phase shifter, and four PNR detectors, as depicted in Fig.~\ref{fig:Fusion}(c).
 The transformation of coherent states by linear optical elements is described as \begin{widetext}

-\end{widetext} PNR detectors count the photon numbers of modes $A$, $C$, $A'$, and $C'$, which we denote by $n_A$, $n_C$, $n_{A'}$, and $n_{C'}$, respectively.
+\end{widetext} where $\ket{vac}$ represents a vacuum state.
+PNR detectors count the photon numbers of modes $A$, $C$, $A'$, and $C'$, which we denote by $n_A$, $n_C$, $n_{A'}$, and $n_{C'}$, respectively.
 In the basis of four-headed cat code, at least one of the detector must click no photon such that

 Thus, if we obtain a measurement pattern with $ n_{A'}=0 $ or $ n_{C'}=0 $, we guess that the input state is a superposition of $ \ket{\mathcal{C}_{\alpha}^+}\ket{\mathcal{C}_{i\alpha}^+} $ and $ \ket{\mathcal{C}_{\alpha}^+}\ket{\mathcal{C}_{i\alpha}^+} $, that is, the letter of Bell state is $\Psi$.
 Similarly, if $ n_A=0 $ or $ n_C=0 $, we guess the letter of input Bell state is $\Phi$.
 The sign is determined as $+$ for $ N=4k $ and $-$ for $ N=4k+2 $ in the ideal case.
 In the case of single photon loss, the letter is determined in the same way and the sign is determined as $+$ for $ N=4k+3 $ and $-$ for $ N=4k+1 $.
-The decision of measurement outcome is summarized in the table of Fig. \ref{fig:Fusion}(c).
+The decision of measurement outcome is summarized in the table of Fig.~\ref{fig:Fusion}(c).

 $Z$ error induced from \{odd,odd\} input is correctable by a few measurement patterns.
 For the measurement pattern with $ n_A>0, n_C>0 $ and $ n_{A'} = n_{C'} = 0 $, $n_A$ and $n_C$ are related by $ n_A = n_C ~(\textrm{mod}~4) $ for \{even,even\} input, while $ n_A = n_C+2 ~(\textrm{mod}~4) $ for \{odd,odd\} input.
 For the measurement pattern with $ n_A = n_C = 0 $ and $ n_{A'}>0, n_{C'}>0 $, we can distinguish the input parity in a similar way.